-The aforementioned solutions are all specific examples of Gibbs--type priors \citep{Gnedin2005,de_2013}, thus motivating our unified \textsc{esbm} class presented in Section \ref{sec_2.2}.
-Before introducing such an extension it is worth noticing that $\bar{\bz}$ identifies labeled clusters.
+Notably, all the above solutions are specific examples of Gibbs-type priors \citep[e.g.,][]{de_2013}, thus motivating our unified \textsc{esbm} class presented in Section \ref{sec_2.2}.
+Before introducing this extension it is worth noticing that $\bar{\bz}$ identifies labeled clusters.
 Hence, a vector $\bar{\bz}$ and its relabelings are regarded as distinct objects, even though they identify the same partition.
-Throughout the rest of the paper we will rely on the previously--defined vector $ \bz $, which denotes all relabelings of $\bar{\bz}$ that lead to the same partition.
+Throughout the rest of the paper we will rely on the previously-defined vector $ \bz $, which denotes all relabelings of $\bar{\bz}$ that lead to the same partition.
 For simplicity, we assume that $z_v \in \{1,\dots,H\}$, which corresponds to avoiding empty groups.
-This choice does not modify likelihood in~\eqref{eq_marg_lhd}, which is invariant under relabeling, meaning that $ p(\bY \mid \bz)=p(\bY \mid \bar{\bz}) $.
+This does not modify likelihood~\eqref{eq_marg_lhd}, which is invariant under relabeling; i.e., $ p(\bY \mid \bz)=p(\bY \mid \bar{\bz}) $.